‘Vikings,’ Season 4 Part 2, Episode 16 Preview: Life Goes On, Ivar Threatens Lagertha, Bjorn Reaches The Mediterranean [Spoilers]

 The trailer for Episode 16 of Vikings is below.

 The trailer certainly suggests Episode 16 will move Vikings forward as well.
 Ivar is seen distraught at first, but then approaches Lagertha and challenges her to “single combat.”
 So, it seems King Ecbert did hold true to his promise in Episodes 15 and 16 of Vikings by allowing Ivar the Boneless to return home to Kattegat.
 It is also obvious Ivar has heard the news about his mother and that she was killed by Lagertha thanks to the challenge he issues.
-The question is, though, is this the end for Lagertha as well?
+The question is though, is this the end for Lagertha as well?
 Lagertha does ask the Seer (John Kavanagh) whether she will be killed by a son of Ragnar Lothbrok.
 It will be interesting if the Seer chooses this moment to tell Lagertha the devastating news about the death of Ragnar.
 Only by tuning into Episode 16 of Vikings will reveal the answers.

 The trailer for Episode 16 also shows Bjorn Ironside arriving at the Mediterranean.
 A battle or a raid is shown with Helga (Maude Hirst) and Harald Finehair (Peter Franzen) in the fray, indicating this event occurs in the Mediterranean and not elsewhere.
-What is interesting, though, is Floki’s (Gustaf Skarsgard) threat to Harald’s brother, Halfdan the Black (Jasper Pääkkönen).
+What is interesting though, is Floki’s (Gustaf Skarsgard) threat to Harald’s brother, Halfdan the Black (Jasper Pääkkönen).

 “If you want to kill these people, you have to kill me first.”